The Vaccine Friendly Plan – a book review

 VACCINE-PREVENTABLE DISEASES

 So, I was first surprised, then puzzled, then alarmed at the number of parents who reject vaccination for their children, and adults who decline immunizations for themselves.
-Some people now fear the vaccines more than the diseases they prevent and we physicians must consider this to help people stay well instead of treating them when sick.
+Some people now fear the vaccines more than the diseases they prevent. must consider this to help people stay well instead of treating them when sick.

 The Vaccine-Friendly Plan